Skip to content

 Testing

-As you develop Terraform modules, ensuring that they work as expected before deploying them into production is crucial.
+As you develop Terraform modules, ensuring that they work as expected before deploying them into production is important.
 Terraform provides the terraform test command to help you test your modules directly.
 By writing tests, you can verify that your infrastructure behaves correctly and consistently across different environments, avoiding potential issues before they arise.

 A great blog on Terraform CI/CD and testing, written by Kevon Mayers and Welly Siauw can be read here.